Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Characterizing gravitational redshift of quantum photons

-The expressions \eqref{delta:exponential:form} and \eqref{alternative:kappa:expression} immediately give us insight into the phase shift, given by the complex exponential, and the magnitude of the wavepacket deformation, given by the real exponential.
-The fact that the magnitude of the deformation changes at second order is consistent with the preliminary results already found in the literature \cite{Bruschi:Chatzinotas:2021}.
+We note in passing that the fact that the magnitude of the deformation changes at second order is consistent with the preliminary results already found in the literature \cite{Bruschi:Chatzinotas:2021}.
 This implies that, to first order, the effects of a small gravitational redshift on the wavepacket of a photon effectively correspond to the presence of an overall additional phase factor to the wavepacket.